-It’s waterproof, has a fall-detection feature and doesn’t require charging (works with replaceable battery).
+It’s waterproof, has a fall-detection feature, and comes with a charging dock.

 The good thing is that you can cancel the service anytime if you’re not satisfied as it doesn’t require a commitment.

 MobileHelp Smart is a smartwatch that has many functionalities.
-It features durable hardware with water and dust resistance, GPS location tracking, 4G cellular connection, built-in heart rate sensor, and U.S. based emergency monitoring.
+It features durable hardware with water and dust resistance, GPS location tracking, a 4G cellular connection, a built-in heart rate sensor, and U.S.-based emergency monitoring.
 It comes with a health app that is powered by Samsung.

 The Home & Away Elite package of MedicalCareAlert offers protection at home and on the go as well.
-You can wear the emergency button on your wrist, like a watch.
+You can wear the water-resistant emergency button around your neck or on your hip.
 It comes with GPS location services and fall detection is also available for an extra fee.
 MedicalCareAlert offers a risk-free trial.

 Apple Watch is a well-known brand and many older adults already own one.
-While it’s true that Apple Watch isn’t designed to be an emergency device in the first place, it can do the job pretty well.
-Apple Watch Series 4 or later comes with fall-detection and Emergency SOS features.
+While it’s true that the Apple Watch isn’t designed to be an emergency device in the first place, it can do the job pretty well.
+Apple Watch Series 4 or later comes with fall detection and Emergency SOS features.
 It’s also capable of basic ECG recording that in certain situations can be pretty useful.